mckellwoodland/fid-med-eval/README.md

 docker pull alex4727/experiment:pytorch113_cuda116
 ```

-Note, to use the ResNet50 backbone, you'll need to use our 'fid_med_eval' branch of the StudioGAN fork.
+Note that to use the ResNet50 backbone, you'll need to use our 'fid_med_eval' branch of the StudioGAN fork.
 ```
 python PyTorch-StudioGAN-master/src/evaluate.py --metrics fid prdc \
                                                 --dset1 {GEN_DIR} \